 We assess if controls over key financial systems were effective during 2012/13.
 We work with your Internal Audit team to avoid duplication.

 We work with your finance team to enhance the efficiency of the accounts audit.

-We will present our Interim Report to the Audit Committee in July.
-Our interim visit on site will be completed in the fortnight starting 18 March 2013.
+Our on site interim visit will be completed during March 2013.
 During this time we will complete work in the following areas: